What Is a Confession Prayer and How Do You Pray It?

 Romans 10:9 says, “if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved;” The point, of course, is that salvation comes to those who confess (agree) that Jesus is Lord, and that His death and resurrection paid the price for our freedom and forgiveness of sin.
 The “Sinners Prayer” some of us have grown up hearing is really a confession prayer.

-In its simplest terms, confession prayer is the acknowledgement of our sin, or the affirmation of God’s truth, or both.
+In its simplest terms, confession prayer is the acknowledgment of our sin, or the affirmation of God’s truth, or both.

 Why Is Confession Important?